Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 - [ ] clearer later-stage literacy and cognition questions
 - [ ] a stronger basis for grant proposals and ethics-ready study design

-The point is not to end the debate.

-The point is to make later work stronger, cheaper, and more cumulative.
+These deliverables make later work stronger, cheaper, and more cumulative.

 ## Relationship To Infrastructure